 A Bra Line Back Lift, sometimes referred to as a posterior body lift, is a surgical procedure designed to address excess skin and fat on the upper and mid-back area.
 This procedure helps to reshape the appearance along the back, particularly around the bra line.
 This procedure can be potentially beneficial for individuals who have experienced significant weight loss, genetics, or age-related changes in this area.
 The surgery involves removing excess skin and fat, tightening underlying tissues, and altering the overall appearance of the back.

-Bra Line Back Lift in Melbourne – Surgery for Excess Skin Back Rolls and Back Folds after weight loss
+Bra Line Back Lift in Melbourne – Addressing Excess Skin after Weight Loss

-Dr Geoffrey Barnett in Melbourne is an accredited and experienced plastic and reconstructive surgeon.
-He offers a variety of body lift procedures, including the bra line back lift surgery.
-Using advanced surgical techniques, Dr Barnett will remove the sagging skin from your upper and middle back to give you a tight, firm, and contoured looking back.
+Dr Patrick Briggs is a plastic and reconstructive surgeon.
+He offers a variety of body lift procedures, including bra line back lift surgery.
+Using the latest surgical techniques, Dr Briggs will remove the excess skin from your upper and middle back to give you an altered shape.

-- Have maintained a stable weight for the past 6 months
+- Have been able to maintain a stable weight for the past 6 months

 - Are generally in good health